telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/load-and-append-records.md

 1. Subscribe to the `scroll` event of the Grid data container and increment the page size by a desired value.
 2. Use a flag to prevent multiple simultaneous page size increments.
 The flag should be set in the `scroll` event handler, and cleared in the `dataBound` event handler of the Grid.

+**Please note that the functionality below is not intended to be used together with virtual scrolling.**

 ###### Example

 ```html